benaich/JavaDataStructures/ECC/RENAME.md

 ==============

 Bob
-	p a prime namber
+	p a prime number
 	E(a,b) where
 		0 < a and b < p
 		-(4a3+27b2) != 0
 		y^2 = x^3 + ax + b
-	P point in E
+	P point generator in E
 	n random integer => private key
 	nP => public key